santiment/academy/src/docs/santiment-queries/api-access/index.md

 #### sanpy request parameters definition

-The `execute_sql` function accepts three named parameters - one mandatory and two optinal:
+The `execute_sql` function accepts three named parameters - one mandatory and two optional:

 - `query` - The meaning is the same as in the `runRawSqlQuery` API described.
-This parameter is mandatory/
+This parameter is mandatory.
 - `parameters` - The meaning is the same as in the `runRawSqlQuery` API described above.
   The format here is a Python dictionary that automatically gets converted to a JSON string when executing the request.
 If the query does not have any parameters, this parameter can be omitted.